 - Federal income tax on the earnings portion of the withdrawal.

 - A 10 percent federal penalty on the earnings portion.

 - Utah residents must pay state income tax on the earnings portion.

-- Consult your tax advisor with questions about whether specific expenses are qualified higher education expenses.
+- Consult your tax advisor with questions about whether specific expenses are qualified education expenses.

 To claim the tax credit or deduction:

 - The beneficiary must be younger than age 19 when designated on the account.

 - If the beneficiary is younger than age 19 when designated, the account owner can claim the credit each year a contribution is made for the life of the account.

 |Tax filer||2022 Maximum Allowable Contribution for Utah State Income Tax Credit||2022 Maximum Utah State Income Tax Credit per Beneficiary (4.85%)|